rakib06/rakib06/README.md

 **rakib06/rakib06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Evaly as a Machine Learning Engineer and I was a Software Engineer at Genuity Systems
+- 🔭 A Software Engineer
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on Data Science and Web/API development
 - 🤔 I’m looking for help with DevOps